DoudSystems/MultiThreadManager/README.md

 AppThreadManager.Execute();
 ```

-When the methods have been executed, the completed methods will exist in the `AppThreads` collection.
+When the methods have been executed, the completed methods are available for review in the `AppThreads` collection.
+This is important for those methods that return values.